 Research skills are incredibly valuable nowadays and can be applied to whatever career path they choose.

 Parenting Tip: Make your kids plan part of your travel.
 My now 17 year old planned over half our trip to Europe when she was only 15.
-I am sure that is a big reason she is such an amazing VA now!
-(Need a Virtual Assistant?
-Click here)
+I am sure that is why she has been a key role in nurturing this blog 🙂

 10. Life is fleetingWhen every day is the same routine, we often let weeks and month go by unnoticed.
 But when you are waking up in a new town, hiking a new trail, or discovering a new cafe every day, your days start to stack up differently and all of a sudden you realize the value of making each day special.Click To Tweet